 - Add the par boiled chickpeas and potatoes, sauté for about 3 minutes.
 Add the broccoli and sauté again.
 Add salt to taste.

-- Just when curry reaches desired consistency, add chopped spinach and cook for 3 to 4 minutes.
+- When vegetables are fully cooked, add chopped spinach and cook for 3 to 4 minutes.

 - Garnish with fresh coriander leaves and serve hot with steamed rice.

-- This vegan chickpea curry is totally adaptable.
+- Vegetable choice - This vegan chickpea curry is totally adaptable.
 You add on any vegetables of your choice.
+Cauliflower florets instead of broccoli, sweet potatoes instead of regular potatoes and use canned chickpeas instead of sprouted chickpeas!
 Totally works.

-- And if you want to try with meat, go ahead and add chicken.
+- Meat lovers - And if you want to try with meat, go ahead and add chicken.
+Lamb or beef can be used as well.